 We live in a world where life without data connectivity seems to be a different dimension.
-Whether you are at home or at work, you are immobile or in-transit, in your home country or abroad; Internet connectivity has become the basic human necessity along with air, shelter, water and food.
-However accessing data while traveling abroad is widely regarded a large concern due to heavy data roaming charges and bill shocks users get after accessing international cellular data.
-Such scenario sours the customer data experience, which is a key differentiating factor in today’s connectivity landscape.
+Whether you are at home or at work, you are immobile or in-transit, in your home country or abroad; Internet connectivity has become the basic human necessity along with air, shelter, water, and food.
+However, accessing data while traveling abroad is widely regarded as a large concern due to heavy data roaming charges and bill shocks users get after accessing international cellular data.
+Such a scenario sours the customer data experience, which is a key differentiating factor in today’s connectivity landscape.

-Roaming users usually prefer one of the following solutions which helps to bring down data roaming charges.
+Roaming users usually prefer one of the following solutions which help to bring down data roaming charges.

-Unplug and unwind – For some people cell phones and data connectivity is a travel enabler.
+Unplug and unwind – For some people, cell phones and data connectivity is a travel enabler.
 Connectivity makes access to a lot of things easier.
-But many travellers simply switch off their phone.
+But many travelers simply switch off their phone.
 For some people that works.
-But for corporate professionals this might not be the right option at all as they have to be accessible all the times, at work internationally.
+But for corporate professionals, this might not be the right option at all as they have to be accessible all the times, at work internationally.

 For detailed information about the product, click here.
 Check it out and make it your companion on your next travel getaway or business trip.